RandomDuck/PirateSoftwareGameJam2024/readme.md

 It uses pygame as a game engine.
 Thanks to Thor for hosting this awesome jam and thanks to you for being here.
 </p>
+This is a rewrite in the godot engine

 #### Special thanks to:
 * ReelablePenny14 in the PiratSoftware discord for his help with button layout positions